Cancer center CEO leaves Merck board after disclosure scandal

-NEW YORK, Oct 2 (Reuters) - Craig Thompson, chief executive of Memorial Sloan Kettering Cancer Center, resigned from the board of drugmaker Merck & Co Inc on Tuesday, after questions about the cancer center’s ties to the pharmaceutical industry.
+NEW YORK (Reuters) - The chief executive of Memorial Sloan Kettering Cancer Center, Craig Thompson, resigned from the boards of drugmaker Merck & Co Inc (MRK.N) and lab services firm Charles River Laboratories International Inc (CRL.N) on Tuesday, following media investigations about the U.S. center’s ties to the pharmaceutical industry.

-The New York Times previously reported Thompson’s resignation from Merck and from lab services company Charles River Laboratories International Inc.
+“I have taken feedback from our staff and faculty seriously and intend to lead by example,” Dr. Thompson said in a statement.
+“I believe this is the right decision for Memorial Sloan Kettering and will allow me to redouble my focus on MSK priorities: quality patient care, faculty, scientists and staff.”

 Merck said in a statement that Thompson’s contributions on its board “demonstrate why it is so important to have leaders from the medical community represented.”